VirtCode/serene-aur/README.md

 **[<kbd>&ensp;<br>&ensp;CLI Documentation&ensp;<br>&ensp;</kbd>](./cli/README.md)**

 ## State
 This project is still in its early stages, but already usable on a daily basis.
-There are also a couple of features and improvements that still need to be implemented.
+There are also a couple of improvements and optimizations that still need to be implemented.
-Notable missing features include:
+Big, recently implemented features include:
 - [X] Entirely custom PKGBUILDs without a git repository
 - [X] Package signing
-- [ ] Automatic AUR dependency resolving ([#4](https://github.com/VirtCode/serene-aur/issues/4))
+- [X] Automatic AUR dependency resolving

 Refer to the [TODO File](TODO.md) for more features, tasks and enhancements and don't hesitate to contribute if interested.